torquebox/torquebox.org/news/2011-04-29-torquebox-ruby-appserver-1-0-0-available-now.md

 Mark Little, my current boss, also deserves credit for continuing to provide his support, guidance, and even a little bit of code.

-Rayme Jernigan has done a fantastic job of helping to spread the word, and deserves a beer or two next week during [JUDCon].
+Rayme Jernigan has done a fantastic job of helping to spread the word and deserves a beer or two next week during [JUDCon].

 James Cobb holds a very special place in our heart for designing our logo: